mmitch/omxplayer-console/README.md

     MyWebRadio http://www.example.com/stream.pls

-To convert the jamirdochegal station list at the end of the script into single .webradio files, use this:
+To convert the jamirdochegal station list at the end of the script into single .webradio files, you basically have to do this:

 ```bash
 while read LINE; do
     echo "$LINE" > "$(echo "$LINE" | cut -d ' ' -f 1 | cut -d '|' -f 1).webradio"
 done
 ```

+Or use the update-webradios.pl script.
+(You'll have to change the paths at the top to your needs.)

 to be done
 ----------